jyang001/DarkGDK2D-tictactoe/README.md

 Created a TicTacToe game using Visual Studio 2008 and the portal 2D engine DarkGDK2D to create a TicTacToe game with a GUI.

 Used Microsoft Paint to create the following images:
-* The standard 'X' and 'O' signs
+* The standard 'X' sign
-* The 9 places in the board
+* The Board

 ## Current Progress
 * Displays the Board
-* Implemented the Sprites for the signs to be drawn
+* Implemented 'X' sign
-* Must implement the ability receive user input to display the user moves
+* Implemented ability to obtain user input
+* Need to be able to draw sprites at location of click

 ## Prerequisites
 * DarkGDK2D